CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-parallel-cluster.md

 The size of hardware depends on the domain size and resolution for  your CMAQ case, and how quickly your turn-around requirements are.
 Larger hardware and memory configurations are also required for instrumented versions of CMAQ incuding CMAQ-ISAM and CMAQ-DDM3D.

-* c4.large instance running RHEL with 3.75 GiB memory, 500 Mbps Network Bandwidth and 2 virtual cpus is used for the CMAQ Training Case

-<a href="https://aws.amazon.com/blogs/aws/now-available-new-c4-instances/">AWS c4 Instance Pricing</a>

-The 12km case study has a ColxRowxLayer = 67x59x35 and takes 2 hours to complete.
-Note, that we run the tutorial instances for 4 days, 24 hours a day, and much of the time the node is idle (evenings) but we pay for the instances to be available 24/7 so that we do not shut down the instances, and then need to provide new IP addresses to login to.

 The Parallel Cluster allows you to run the compute nodes only as long as the job requires, and you can also update the compute nodes as needed for your domain

 #### Recommended Parallel Cluster Configuration for CONUS Domain